 open to nationals of countries that have sent fewer than 50,000 immigrants to

 the United States over the past 5 years.

-For the current registration
+The DV Lottery registration is typically one month in the late autumn.
 All entries must be submitted online during an open registration period via the electronic DV Entry Form at http://www.dvlottery.state.gov.

 After submitting an electronic application, DV applicants can use the information provided on their confirmation page from that DV registration period to check the status of an entry online, to find out whether their number was selected in the lottery.
 That process was optional in earlier years, but DV Lottery winners are no longer notified by regular mail, so checking online with the State Department is now a mandatory part of the process.
 Please be mindful that lottery winners are required to check their case status online, as there has been an increasing incidence of fraudulent spam claiming to notify individuals of winning the Diversity Visa Lottery.